 Chinese mainland reports 12 new COVID-19 cases

-The Chinese mainland on Friday reported 12 newly confirmed COVID-19 cases, including four locally transmitted, the National Health Commission said on Saturday.
+The Chinese mainland on Tuesday reported one new locally transmitted COVID-19 case in Yunnan Province, the National Health Commission said on Wednesday.

-One new suspected COVID-19 case from outside the mainland was reported in Shanghai, and no new deaths related to the disease were reported, the commission said.
+Two new suspected cases arriving from outside the mainland were reported in Shanghai on Tuesday, said the report, adding that no new deaths related to COVID-19 were reported.

-The total number of confirmed COVID-19 cases on the mainland reached 89,681 by Friday, including 1,235 patients still receiving treatment, 27 of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 90,447 by Tuesday, including 298 patients still receiving treatment, six of whom were in severe condition.

-A total of 83,810 patients had been discharged following recovery on the mainland, and 4,636 had died as a result of the virus, according to the commission.
+As of Tuesday, 85,513 patients had been discharged from hospitals following recovery on the mainland, and 4,636 had died as a result of the virus.

-There were two suspected COVID-19 cases on the mainland on Friday, and 32,244 close contacts remained under medical observation.
+There were two suspected COVID-19 cases on the mainland as of Tuesday.

-Friday also saw 10 asymptomatic cases newly reported, with nine of them arriving from outside the mainland.
-On the same day, one asymptomatic case was re-categorized as a confirmed case.
+Tuesday also saw 12 asymptomatic cases newly reported, all arriving from outside the mainland.
+On the same day, two asymptomatic cases were re-categorized as confirmed cases.